OlgaLezhnina/mrap_py/README.md

 ## when manually modifying the instance, select an element of the list
 eval_instance[2].label = "XYZ evaluation"
 ```
-You can include the instance in data analysis instance,
+You can include the evaluation instance in data analysis instance,
 convert it into a machine-readable JSON-LD string,
 and write as a file.